-JISEDAI-NOU Project Section of Advanced Research Support has also operated the administrative office of the JISEDAI-NOU Project since FY2016.
-This project, which is led by members of the brain science-related Grant-in-Aid for Scientific Research on Innovative Areas and Transformative Research Areas (A), promotes efforts that support the brain science community, including planning symposia with a focus on cultivating young researchers, disseminating related information via a mailing list, and operating a website.
-It will contribute to the promotion of brain research by taking advantage of the established community that developed over the course of the Comprehensive Brain Science Network project (FY2010-2015, Grant-in-Aid for Scientific Research on Innovative Areas).
+WAKE, Hiroaki Professor Neuroscience Neurophysiology Neuroanatomy MARUYAMA, Megumi Project Associate Professor Neurophysiology Environmental Physiology JISEDAI-NOU Project The Advanced Research Support has also operated the administrative office of the JISEDAI-NOU Project since FY2016.
+This project, which is led by members of the brain science-related Grant-in-Aid for Scientific Research on Innovative Areas, promotes efforts that support the brain science community, including planning symposia with a focus on cultivating young researchers, disseminating related information via a mailing list, and operating a website.